-WHO BTCC grid:
+WHO/digital BTCC grid

-Honda Civic

-C3734 Matt Neal 2015 C3783 Gordon Shedden 2015 C3860 Jeff Smith 2016 C3861 Matt Neal 2016 C3915 Matt Simpson 2017 C3919 Gordon Shedden 2017

-MG6

-C3736 Jack Goff 2015 C3863 Josh Cook 2016

-BMW 125

-C3694A Colin Turkington 2014 C3735 Sam Tordoff 2015 C3784 Andy Priaulx 2015 C3862 Rob Collard 2016 C3914 Andy Jordan 2017 C3920 Colin Turkington 2017

-VW Passat

-C3737 Jason Plato 2015 C3864 Aron Smith 2016
+The BTCC grid is full of variety and colour.
+We want the WHO/digital BTCC grid to reflect that.
+That's why we ask each driver to choose a unique livery to race.

+At the time of writing, there are six Honda Civics, two MG6s, six BMW 125s and three VW Passatts to choose from.

+If you want to re-livery a Scalextric model, please make sure it's an authentic BTCC livery from 2014 or later.

+If you are really creative, you can modify a car to represent another make, such as Gary's amazing Mercedes A-Class, pictured below...

 The build guidelines on the next page have been mostly borrowed from the DiSCA DTCC standards.

-Inspiration for the format came from digital groups in Essex and New Zealand - as well as the BTCC itself.
-B. Car set-up guidelines All cars must be prepared within these guidelines: 1.
-Digital chip Unmodified Scalextric C8515 EasyFit digital plug (any version).
-2. Body Bodies, windscreens, window glass and all detailing parts must be used complete and unmodified, although vulnerable parts may be rubber-mounted.
+B. Car set-up guidelines

+All cars must be prepared within these guidelines:

+Unmodified Scalextric C8515 EasyFit digital plug (any version).

+Bodies, windscreens, window glass and all detailing parts must be used complete and unmodified, although vulnerable parts may be rubber-mounted.
 Body to chassis mountings must not be lowered in any way.
 The original windscreen and window glass must remain fitted.
 Headlights and rear lights must be fitted and be working.

-2a.
-Cockpit/interior Original cockpit must be used and include full driver, roll bar and all detailing parts.
+Original cockpit must be used and include full driver, roll bar and all detailing parts.
 The cockpit may only be modified by having excess material removed from the underside.
 Modifications must not be visible through the windows of the car or be carried out in a way that makes the chassis or components visible through the windows of the car.
 Bearing support legs may be removed.
 Ribs beneath seat mouldings may be ground away to allow body to roll.
 Block and mounts beneath parcel shelf may be removed.

-3. Chassis The chassis must be the one originally intended for the body being used.
+The chassis must be the one originally intended for the body being used.
 PCR chassis are not permitted.
 No modifications to the motor, axle or guide mountings positions.
 Minor sanding of the chassis edges is permitted to allow the body to move freely on the chassis.

-4. Motors & motor mounting All cars must be powered by a standard Scalextric 18,000 rpm 'S' can (FC130) motor.
+All cars must be powered by a standard Scalextric 18,000 rpm 'S' can (FC130) motor.
 Motors must be mounted in the original motor mounts.
 Motors may be glued into place.

-5. Gears, axles, bushings & wheels Gears, axles, bushings and wheels must be original or spare Scalextric parts for the car being run.
+5. Gears, axles, bushings & wheels

+Gears, axles, bushings and wheels must be original or spare Scalextric parts for the car being run.
 Bushings may be glued to chassis.

-6. Tyres Any rubber or urethane tyres (eg Slot.it or Paul Gage) are permitted.
+Any rubber or urethane tyres (eg Slot.it or Paul Gage) are permitted.
 When viewed from above, tyre edges must be contained within the widest point of the wheel arch.
 Front tyres can be coated in superglue or (clear) nail varnish to reduce grip.
 Tyres may be glued and trued.
 No tyre additives that leave residue on the tyres or track may be used.

-7. Guides & braids The 'quick change' guide supplied with the car must be used.
+7. Guides & braids

+The 'quick change' guide supplied with the car must be used.
 Original Scalextric pick-up braid or 'robust' copper braid may be used.
 Ultrathin 'racing' braids tend to fray and shed strands on lane changers and cause a short-circuit, so must not be used.
 Braids must be cut so they do not protrude beyond the rear of the guide flag.

-8. Ballast & traction magnets Traction magnets must be removed.
+8. Ballast & traction magnets

+Traction magnets must be removed.
 Ballast (eg. lead sheet) may be added to the car as desired, provided that it is placed within the confines of the body and chassis and is firmly fixed in place.

-9. Weight limit Cars must weigh no less than 75g at any time.
+9. Weight limit

+Cars must weigh no less than 75g at any time.

 If these guidelines do not specifically say you can do something then assume you cannot do it.